danivijay/react-commerce/README.md

 Please let collaborators know what you are working on to avoid duplications.<br/>

-Also take a look at these project management guidelines which I'm using.
-Make sure there is one issue for the feature that you are working on.<br/>
+Also take a look at these [project management guidelines](https://github.com/danivijay/github-project-management) which I'm using.
+It contains some good practices and naming conventions.

+**Make sure there is an issue for every feature that you are working on.**<br/>